mdp-toolkit/mdp-docs/source/tutorial_src/ch2_advanced.rst

 turned on by default in the ``ProcessScheduler``).
 To further influence caching you can also derive from the ``TaskCallable`` class, which has a ``fork`` method to generate new callables when the cached callable must be preserved.
-For MDP training and execution there already are corresponding ``TaskCallable`` classes which are automatically used, so normally there is no need to worry about this.
+For MDP training and execution there are corresponding classes derived from ``TaskCallable`` which are automatically used, so normally there is no need to worry about this.

 After submitting all the tasks with ``add_task`` you can then call the ``get_results`` method.
 This method returns all the task results, normally in a list.
-If there are open tasks in the scheduler then ``get_results`` will wait until all the tasks are finished.
+If there are open tasks in the scheduler then ``get_results`` will wait until all the tasks are finished (it blocks).
 You can also check the status of the scheduler by looking at the ``n_open_tasks`` property, which gives you the number of open tasks.
 After using the scheduler you should always call the ``shutdown`` method,